GabeScott/standard-works-vault/General Conference/1984 October - “If Thou Art Faithful”.md

 You, my beloved associates, are where you are in the balance of the sexes because God your Eternal Father, who loves you, put you there.
 He loves you and honors you.
 We are honored to be associated with you.

 I have been interested in the theme which has been selected for this meeting.
-It comes from the first chapter of the Epistle of Paul to the Philippians, and reads, “Stand fast in one spirit, with one mind striving together for the faith of the gospel.”
-[Philip.
-1:27]
+It comes from the first chapter of the Epistle of Paul to the Philippians, and reads, “Stand fast in one spirit, with one mind striving together for the faith of the gospel.” \[[[Philippians 1.27|Philip.
+1:27]]\]

 Those are the last words of the twenty-seventh verse.
 The opening words of that same verse are equally challenging: “Let your conversation be as it becometh the gospel of Christ.”

 “Let your conversation be as it becometh the gospel of Christ.”
 That is a tremendously compelling injunction given to each of us.
 I recommend those words as a personal motto.
 May I suggest that you type or write them and put them on the mirror before you so that each day you might be reminded of them.
 They could become a powerful motivator in restraining from anger, in thinking better thoughts, in speaking more elevating language.

 As I have wondered and prayed about what I might say on this occasion, I have been led again to read the twenty-fifth section of the Doctrine and Covenants.
 This, as you know, is a revelation given through Joseph the Prophet to his wife Emma.
 It was given at Harmony, Pennsylvania, in July of 1830, only a short time after the Church was organized.
-Insofar as I know, this is the only revelation given specifically to a woman, and in concluding it the Lord said, “This is my voice unto all.”
-(D&C 25:16.)
+Insofar as I know, this is the only revelation given specifically to a woman, and in concluding it the Lord said, “This is my voice unto all.” ([[D&C 25.16|D&C 25:16]].)
 Therefore, the counsel given by the Lord on this occasion is applicable to each of you.
 It includes you girls of ten and eleven years of age.
 I am grateful that you are with us tonight.
 I thank you for the effort you have made to come here.
 Many of you are here with your mothers, and that is a wonderful thing, for there is nothing more beautiful, no picture more lovely, than that of a mother with her daughters.

 A woman wrote to me a short time ago with a great sense of frustration.
 She indicated that she had been defeated or had failed in most of what she had tried to do.
 She then asked, “What does God expect of me?”